Fresno Falcons

-The Fresno Falcons are an adult travel inline hockey team and were a minor league hockey team.
+The Fresno Falcons are a minor league hockey team in the FPHL.
 The ice hockey Falcons were charter members of several long standing leagues in the western United States including the Pacific Southwest Hockey League and the West Coast Hockey League.
 In their final years, they were members of the ECHL (formerly East Coast Hockey League).
-In 2024, a new iteration of the Falcons would be formed as an adult travel inline hockey team, They are located in Fresno, California.
+The brand is scheduled to be revived as an expansion team in the Federal Prospects Hockey League in the Fall of 2026.